{""}

 Real Estate Tokenization in Dubai

-When a property or real estate asset is tokenized, the asset is broken into multiple assets, each of which is represented by a token held on the blockchain.
-These tokens can then be bought by investors, giving them a share of the property.
+When a property or real estate asset is tokenised, the asset is divided into multiple shares, each represented by a token held on the blockchain.
+These tokens can then be purchased by investors, giving them a fractional share of the property.

-This allows investors to own a share of a valuable real estate asset for a fraction of the cost, rather than purchasing a whole property such as an apartment or a villa.
+Real estate tokenization in Dubai allows investors to own a share of a valuable asset for a fraction of the cost, rather than purchasing an entire apartment or villa.

 The practical result is that someone can own a meaningful share of a Dubai apartment for a few hundred dirhams rather than committing to a full purchase.